chrisdaish/docker-acroread/README.md

 ---------
 ```
 v1.1
 * New Feature: User permissions now correlate between host and container.
-This allows PDF files to be saved back to the host system by passing the in the local users uid/gid as environment variables.
+This allows PDF files to be saved back to the host system by passing in the local users uid/gid as environment variables.

 v1.0
 * Initial Release